ylee9/glitch_hmm/pulsar_hmm/README.md

 in Python.
 At the moment its main function is to provide a useful way to ingest .par and .tim files and return an HMM.
 This HMM can then be passed to MATLAB for the actual computation.

+This module also contains the seeds of a python implementation of the MATLAB code in `.../matlab_code_logs_stable`, but this is _not_ functional yet and should not be used.

 You can install this package with `pip install .`
-(or `pip install -e .` if you prefer a developmental install).

-A working copy of libstempo is required.
+A working copy of [libstempo](https://github.com/vallis/libstempo) is required.